Knowledgator/Documentation/frameworks.md

 ## Usage
-A simple example of how to run the model.
+Quickstart - A simple example of how to run the model.

 ### Pipelines
 #### Pipeline 1